-Services to treat kidney disease

-- Kidney disease education services to teach kidney care and help members make informed decisions about their care.
-For members with stage IV chronic kidney disease when referred by their doctor, we cover up to six sessions of kidney disease education services per lifetime - Outpatient dialysis treatments (including dialysis treatments when temporarily out of the service area, as explained in Chapter 3, or when your provider for this service is temporarily unavailable or inaccessible) - Inpatient dialysis treatments (if you are admitted as an inpatient to a hospital for special care) - Self-dialysis training (includes training for you and anyone helping you with your home dialysis treatments) - Home dialysis equipment and supplies - Certain home support services (such as, when necessary, visits by trained dialysis workers to check on your home dialysis, to help in emergencies, and check your dialysis equipment and water supply)

-Certain drugs for dialysis are covered under your Medicare Part B drug benefit.
-For information about coverage for Part B Drugs, please go to the section, "Medicare Part B prescription drugs." \$0 copay for kidney disease education services.
+What you must pay when Services that are covered for you you get these services Services to treat kidney disease Covered services include: \$0 copay for kidney disease education services.
+Kidney disease education services to teach kidney care and help members make informed decisions about their care. \$0 copay for each Medicare-For members with stage IV chronic kidney disease when covered outpatient dialysis referred by their doctor, we cover up to six sessions of treatment. kidney disease education services per lifetime Outpatient dialysis treatments (including dialysis \$0 copay for each Medicaretreatments when temporarily out of the service area, as covered self-dialysis explained in Chapter 3, or when your provider for this treatment. service is temporarily unavailable or inaccessible) Inpatient dialysis treatments (if you are admitted as an \$0 copay for dialysis inpatient to a hospital for special care) treatments when you are Self-dialysis training (includes training for you and anyone admitted as an inpatient to a helping you with your home dialysis treatments) hospital for special care.
+Home dialysis equipment and supplies There is no limit to the Certain home support services (such as, when necessary, number of days covered by visits by trained dialysis workers to check on your home the plan. dialysis, to help in emergencies, and check your dialysis When you are inpatient at a equipment and water supply) hospital, you could be Certain drugs for dialysis are covered under your Medicare transferred within the same Part B drug benefit.
+For information about coverage for Part B facility to receive a different Drugs, please go to the section, Medicare Part B prescription type of service (e.g. drugs. rehabilitation).
+When this occurs, you will be responsible for a new costshare for the new service that you receive.
+If you get authorized inpatient care at an out-ofnetwork hospital after your emergency condition is stabilized, your cost is the cost-sharing you would pay at a network hospital.
+If you receive additional services, cost sharing for those services will apply.